HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Experiments

-Annotators independently rate each caption, using a binary label to assess its humor performance.
+A total of nine generation methods (A--I) were designed to systematically test different strategies for humor captioning, as shown in Table~\ref{tab:exp_methods}.
+Groups A--F are internal baselines developed in this study, while G (CLoT) and H (OxfordTVG-HIC) serve as external comparison models.
+I (Ours) corresponds to HUMORCHAIN, integrating theory-guided multi-stage reasoning and discriminator-based feedback. \paragraph{Experimental Design and Evaluation Metrics} Given the subjectivity of humorous image captioning, we adopt a complementary two-stage evaluation strategy, comprising Pairwise Comparison and Single-Title Evaluation.
+Detailed annotator instructions are provided in the Appendix \ref{sec:human_annotation_guide}. \paragraph{(1) Pairwise Comparison} To systematically assess the relative performance of diverse generation strategies, ten comparison groups were constructed to cover all key variable combinations, as summarized in Table~\ref{tab:pairwise_comparisons}.
+Four metrics were derived from annotator judgments.
+Win Rate and Hard Win Rate quantify the proportion of preferred captions, with Hard Win Rate excluding ties.
+Significance tests assess the reliability of these differences.
+Additionally, the Bradley–Terry and Arena Elo~\cite{elo1978rating} models are used to derive relative rankings. \paragraph{(2) Single-Caption Evaluation} Annotators independently rate each caption, using a binary label to assess its humor performance.
 In addition, we compute a series of automated metrics: Distinct-1/2 for lexical diversity~\cite{li2016diversity}, BERTScore for semantic similarity~\cite{zhang2020bertscore}, CLIPScore~\cite{radford2021learning} for visual–semantic alignment and incongruity, and Embedding Average (EA) and Greedy Matching (GM)~\cite{liu2016not} for sentence- and word-level semantic relevance.
 Together, these complementary metrics form a comprehensive evaluation framework for assessing models’ humor generation capabilities.